 Other.
 The Appointing Authority may also use any other appointment procedure pursuant to statute.

 Notwithstanding any of the above, no new appointments of persons other than current civil service employees shall be made in a seniority unit in that class (or option) and employment condition for which any Layoff List exists.

 Upon request, the Appointing Authority shall provide to the Association President the name of the applicant selected, the method used to select the applicant and any lists of certified finalists used in the selection procedure.

 Section 5.
 Reclassification.
-Employees may submit requests for job audits directly to Minnesota Management & Budget, or their own Appointing Authority if it has delegated classification authority, pursuant to Minn.
+Employees may submit requests for job audits directly to Minnesota Management and Budget, or their own Appointing Authority if it has delegated classification authority, pursuant to Minn.
 Stat.
 43A.07, Subd.
-2 and the Minnesota Management & Budget Administrative Procedure 7.
-Minnesota Management & Budget or an Appointing Authority with delegated classification authority, shall acknowledge, in writing, receipt of an employee initiated request for an audit of their position within thirty (30) calendar days of receipt of the request.
+2 and the Minnesota Management and Budget Administrative Procedure 7.
+Minnesota Management and Budget or an Appointing Authority with delegated classification authority, shall acknowledge, in writing, receipt of an employee initiated request for an audit of their position within thirty (30) calendar days of receipt of the request.
 Upon request, the agency Human Resources office shall provide an update of the job audit status.

 An employee shall be notified, in writing, of a downward reclassification of their position before such action occurs.